km427/blogproject/README.md

 # blogproject
-Blog project developed by using django use django 2.0 or above install django-taggit
+Blog project developed by using django. use django 1.11.6  and python 3.8. install django-taggit.